Paresh Baruah

-Paresh Baruah, also known by the alias Paresh Asom, is an Assamese separatist militant who is the army chief of the United Liberation Front of Asom (ULFA), which is seeking independence for Assam from the Indian Union.
-He is the vice-chairperson and the commander-in-chief of the United Liberation Front of Assam – Independent (ULFA – I).
-Baruah lives in Yunnan, China where he receives funding and patronage from the Chinese Ministry of State Security (China).
-He has also insisted that Han Chinese are friends of the Assamese and want to help them become independent, even though his influence has largely diminished.

-He is currently residing in his Chinese safe haven near the Myanmar-China border.
+Paresh Baruah is an Assamese separatist militant leader and the chief of staff of the United Liberation Front of Asom, a designated terrorist organisation by the Government of India.
+Baruah is one of the founding members of the ULFA and single handedly driven away the outfit after Arabinda Rajkhowa led Pro-truce ended with defuncting their ideological concept following years long lateral talks with Indian Union.

 Early life and family

-Paresh Baruah was born in 1956 at Birpara (campo), Assam, India to a Matak family.
+Paresh Baruah was born in 1957 at Jeraigaon, Chabua of Dibrugarh district, Assam, India to a Matak family.

+Baruah completed his HSLC from Panitola High School in 1974 and HS from Tinsukia College in 1976 with 1st Division in both exams.
+He joined ULFA while pursuing his Bachelor's degree study.

 In December 2010, Paresh e-mailed the Indo-Asian News Service reporting that his elder son (19) has been abducted in Bangladesh "to exert mental pressure on his family and to force him to surrender."
 Later, the ULFA said that his son was beaten sorely by the kidnappers "to pressure him to disclose his father's whereabouts, sources of income and business", but was allowed to leave after painstaking interrogation.
 The organisation further claimed that Baruah's son was terrified to stay tight-lipped about his kidnapping.
 In his e-mail, Baruah also wrote:

 "My son is not important or bigger than my people and the cause for which we are struggling.
 No one can make me or my family weak just because my son has been kidnapped, and let me tell you, we are prepared to sacrifice our son but at no cost I would [sic] waiver on my stand."

 He described the incident as a stratagem of Indian officials but they denied the accusation.

 Times of Assam has claimed that the Indian intelligent agencies may be trying to ferret out Baruah by closely monitoring Sunlee.
 The newspaper further claimed that numerous pictures of Sunlee were gathered by the intelligence agencies in early 2012.
 The Union Home Secretary of India has said that Baruah's family is not desirous to return to India, because of their stiff attitude.
 A collaborator of Baruah has said that two aides of Arabinda Rajkhowa were sent to Bangladesh to convince his and Anup Chetia's family to come back to India.